 OFFICIAL AGENT: Another purchase option is to name an "agente oficioso" or official agent who buys the property on your behalf.
 The purchase must be legally accepted by the buyer before it may be resold or used for establishing residency, etc.

-We've had clients successfully purchase properties from afar using both approaches.
+We've helped our clients successfully purchase properties from afar using both approaches.
 The POA requires more paperwork up front to get the POA document legalized for use in Ecuador.
 The official agent approach is quicker up-front but has more expenses and paperwork later at the time of the legal acceptance of the purchase.

 1.6 Is financing available?

 We have two answers to that question.
 Yes, we have helped arrange short-term financing through direct seller-financing.
 Obtaining traditional mortgages and the like in Ecuador are more complicated.
 First off, bank interest rates in Ecuador are often high, as in 12% and upwards and require an extensive previous banking history in the country.